Melton Mustafa

 Melton "Shakir" Mustafa Sr. (November 23, 1947 – December 28, 2017) was an American jazz trumpeter, flugelhorn player, composer, arranger, and music educator.
-Mustafa was also a native of Miami, Florida, he performed with some of the most influential figures in jazz, like the Count Basie Orchestra, Duke Ellington Orchestra, and Frank Sinatra, while also being a bandleader himself and a educator in South Florida.
+Mustafa was also a native of Miami, Florida.
+He performed with some of the most influential figures in jazz, like the Count Basie Orchestra, Duke Ellington Orchestra, and Frank Sinatra, while also being a bandleader himself and a educator in South Florida.

 Biography

 Early life and education

 Mustafa was born and raised in Miami, Florida.
 Mustafa, was also the younger brother of saxophonist Jesse Jones Jr., who led an RnB/calypso band that young Mustafa played in, giving him his early musical experience.
-He learned the trumpet in middle school and pursued formal music education at the Berklee College of Music and Mississippi Valley State College, but eventually ended up earning a a bachelor of Science in Music Education from the Florida A&M University.
+He learned the trumpet in middle school and pursued formal music education at the Berklee College of Music and Mississippi Valley State College, but eventually ended up earning a bachelor of Science in Music Education from the Florida A&M University.

-Career/Performing and Recording
+Performing and recording

 After college, In the late 1960s he worked in backing bands of soul musicians such as Sam & Dave, Betty Wright, Latimore, The Marvelettes, and Joe Simon.
 He eventually became active in the jazz scene of Miami and joined Ira Sullivan's band.

 In the early 1980s, Mustafa played in Florida in Jaco Pastorius' Word of Mouth Band (Invitation, 1981), following up by performing with Bobby Watson and Randy Bernsen in New York City and from 1986 onward with the Count Basie Orchestra under the direction of Frank Foster (who was involved with recordings by Diane Schuur and Caterina Valente).
 He also worked with the Duke Ellington Orchestra, Woody Herman and His Orchestra, George Cables, John Hicks, Mingus Dynasty, and Gunther Schuller.

 In 1995, Mustafa recorded the big band album Boiling Point (Contemporary) under his own name, followed by St. Louis Blues (1997).
 He also recorded with Eric Allison (Mean Streets Beat, 1996) and his brother Jesse Jones Jr. (Soul Serenade, 1996).
 His last album, The Travelling Man, was recorded in 2012.
 In the field of jazz, between 1980 and 2012, he was involved in 32 recording sessions.